Luos-io/Documentation/src/pages/low/modules/streaming.md

 # Streaming
-Sometime you will have to deal with high frequency time constraints small datas.
+In occasion, you will have to deal with high-frequency small data with strong time constraints.

-To make it easy Luos manage streaming channels trough ring buffers.
+To make it easy, Luos manages streaming channels trough ring buffers.

-A streaming channel allow you to reduce drastically the time constraints of your Luos network thanks to 2 effects :
+A streaming channel allows you to reduce drastically the time constraints of your Luos network thanks to 2 effects:
- 1) This method allow you to have a no real time module dealing with a strict real time other one.
-Both side have it's own loop frequency and time precision.
+ 1) The first effect is a method which allows you to have a *no-real-time* module dealing with a strict-real-time one.
+Both side have their own loop frequency and time precision.
       - The real-time one is the module opening the streaming channel.
-It have a high frequency function called at a precise **sampling frequency**.
+It has a high-frequency function called at a precise **sampling frequency**.
-      - The no real-time one have a slower and un-precise timed function called each **chunk_time**.
+      - The no-real-time one has a slower and unprecise timed function which is called at each **chunk_time**.

- 2) By using streaming channels you will be able to use big data chunk at low frequency to optimize data rate efficiency of the bus.
-The idea is to exchange big chunks of data between modules instead of a tons of time constraints small messages flooding all modules.
+ 2) By using streaming channels, you will be able to use big data chunks at low frequency to optimize the data rate efficiency of the bus.
+The idea is to exchange big chunks of data between modules instead of a tons of time-constrained small messages flooding all modules.

 ## Example
-A motor driver module have strict real time constraints.
-If you want to have a smooth positioning movement or measurement you have to update the motor position at high frequency(**sampling frequency**).<br/>
+A motor-driver module has strict real-time constraints.
+If you want to have a smooth positioning movement or measurement you have to update the motor position at high-frequency (**sampling frequency**).<br/>
 First, you have to define the **sampling frequency** allowing you to have a smooth movement or measurement on the motor.
-Let's take 200Hz for this example.
+Let's take 200Hz in this example.

-In the no-real-time side (the module commanding the motor), you can't have a 200Hz loop because it probably have other things to do and perhaps don't have a sufficient time precision.
-To simplify it you will have to send trajectory chunks regularly (**chunk time**), let's say approximately each 1 seconds.
+In the no-real-time side (the module commanding the motor), you can't have a 200Hz loop because it probably has other things to do and perhaps doesn't have a sufficient time precision.
+To simplify it you will have to send trajectory chunks regularly (**chunk time**), let's say approximately each 1 second.

-Based on those numbers, your data chunk size will be: <br/>
+Based on those numbers, your data chunk size will be:

 ```AsciiDoc
 chunk_size = chunk_time(s) x sampling_frequency(Hz)
 chunk_size = 1 x 200 = 200 samples
  ```
- In our configuration data chunk need to be 200 positions samples each seconds allowing to feed the streaming channel.
+ In our configuration, data chunk needs to be 200 position samples each second, allowing to feed the streaming channel.

- Following our example if we want to send trajectory to the motor, in the motor side we will have a *ring buffer* managed by the *streaming channel*.
+ Following our example, if we want to send trajectory to the motor, we will have a *ring buffer* in the motor side managed by the *streaming channel*.
 Here are the different states of this ring_buffer:
 <img src="/_assets/img/streaming.png"/>

- 1) The module who send the trajectory have to make sure that the motor module always have data to consume.
-To do that you have to bootstrap your streaming flux by sending 2 data chunk to start and then send a new data chunk each *chunk_time*.
+ 1) The module who sends the trajectory has to make sure that the motor module always has data to consume.
+To do that you have to bootstrap your streaming flux by sending 2 data chunks to start and then send a new data chunk each *chunk_time*.
- This way receiver always have at least one data chunk (1s in this example) ready to be consumed.
+ This way, receiver always has at least one data chunk (1s in this example) ready to be consumed.
- 2) When data chunks are received receiver can start consuming datas at it's *sampling frequency*.
+ 2) When data chunks are received, receiver can start consuming data at its *sampling frequency*.
- 3) One data chunk later (1s in our example) receiver have consumed the first data chunk, the sender can start to compute the next one.
+ 3) One data chunk later (1s in our example), receiver has consumed the first data chunk, and the sender can start to compute the next one.
- 4) At the end of the data chunk computation sender send the chunk.
-Luos add it to the ring buffer.
+ 4) At the end of the data chunk computation, sender sends the chunk.
+Luos adds it to the ring buffer.
- 5) Each second the sender send the next data chunk and Luos add it to the ring buffer.
-At the end of the buffer, Luos put extra data at the begining.
-The consumer pointer also go back to the begin of the buffer when it reach the end.
+ 5) At each second, the sender sends the next data chunk and Luos add it to the ring buffer.
+At the end of the buffer, Luos puts extra data at the begining.
+The consumer pointer also goes back to the begining of the buffer when it reaches the end.
 This way we have infinite data stream without any discontinuity.
  6) You can continue this way indefinitely.

-> **Info:** You can play pause stop or record stream flux unsing the standard **CONTROL** command using the **control_type_t** structure;
+> **Note:** You can play pause, stop or record stream flux with the standard **CONTROL** command using the **control_type_t** structure.

 ## How to use it
-**A streaming channel is always created by the real time strict module.** The other module (the no real time one) will just send or receive its data chunks using [Large data messages](/pages/low/modules/msg-handling.html#large-data).
+**A streaming channel is always created by the strict real-time module.** The other module (the no-real-time one) will just send or receive its data chunks using [large data messages](/pages/low/modules/msg-handling.html#large-data).

 ### Streaming channel creation
-Before start using streaming method you have to create a streaming channel linked to a buffer into the init function of your real time module.
+Before starting using streaming method, you have to create a streaming channel linked to a buffer into the init function of your real-time module:

 ```c
 #define BUFFER_SIZE 1024